shekeltechnologies/Documentation/guides/Masternode_Setup_Hot_Mac.md

 **!!!
 This guide is for installing a new SHEKEL Hot wallet MasterNode using the new Shekel ZeroCoin wallet and chain !!!**

+**!!!
+WARNING: Do not run a masternode at home whether you have a static IP Address or not.
+Your IP Address can be traced back to your home, therefore it is unsafe.
+You can still run a cold wallet at home which you do not need to run 24/7 !!!**

 ---

 ## Requirements